flungo/i3-config.d-configs/README.md

 ## Usage

-Individual configuration can be taken and placed into your `config.d` directory or used for inspiration of some of the configuration you can use.
-The configuration contents can be copied into your i3-config or you can use the [i3-config.d](https://github.com/flungo/i3-config.d) script to use these as intended.
+Individual configurations can be taken and placed into your `config.d` directory or used as inspiration for your own configuration files.
+Feel free to take and use what you needs under the terms of the [LICENSE](./LICENSE).

+### With i3-config.d

+If you are using (or want to use) [i3-config.d](https://github.com/flungo/i3-config.d) and only wish to use some of the configurations, copy those of interest into your `config.d` directory or use them as inspiration for your own configuration files.
 To use all configurations in your i3, run the following command (assuming your i3 config is in `~/.config/i3` and that you do not already have a `~/.config/i3/config.d` directory):

 ```
 git clone https://github.com/flungo/i3-config.d-configs.git ~/.config/i3/config.d
 ```

+### Without i3-config.d

+To use without [i3-config.d](https://github.com/flungo/i3-config.d), simply copy the contents (or even just sections of) the files into your own i3 `config` file, typically located at `~/.config/i3/config`.

 ## Configurations